Lamchopp/cscu-github-demo/fix-me.md

 ## Hello - Adele

 Hello, can you hear me?
-I'm in Calfonia dreaming about who we used to be
+I'm in Calfornia dreaming about who we used to be
 When we were younger and free
 I've forgotten how it felt before the world fell at our feet